-We get asked this question on a regular basis – and on the face of it, it has a very simple answer.
+We get asked this question regularly, and on the face of it it has a very simple answer.

 This means that gas is about 3-4 times cheaper than electricity per kWh.

-However, there are other factors at play making the comparison far less black and white.
+That said, there are a number of other factors that make the comparison far less simple.

 Gas boilers are not 100% efficient

-This is the first thing that slightly complicates direct comparisons; while an electric radiator will turn 1 kWh of electricity into 1 unit of heat (i.e. they are 100% efficient), boilers won’t – even a brand new boiler will only be about 90% efficient.
+The first thing to complicates direct comparisons is that, while an electric radiator will turn 1 kWh of electricity into 1 unit of heat (i.e. they are 100% efficient), boilers won’t.
+Even a brand new boiler will only be about 90% efficient.

 What if you can’t access mains gas?

 Of course, many properties across the UK don’t have access to grid gas.
-These people can still run their home on gas, but it will be in the form of LPG (discussed below), and will almost certainly be more expensive than accessing it from the mains.
+These households can still run their home on gas, but it will be in the form of LPG (we’ll talk a little more about that below), and will almost certainly be more expensive than accessing it from the mains.

-However, it is more common for households living without mains gas to heat their homes using either heating oil or electricity as the fuel source.
+It is more common for households without mains gas access to heat their homes using either heating oil or electricity as the fuel source.
 Recently there has even been a shift that has seen more people using biomass as a heating source.
 This has become an attractive option since it includes a subsidy payment for every unit of hot water produced – this is known as the Renewable Heat Incentive.

 What is LPG gas?

-If you live off mains gas, and still want to run a gas boiler, you will have to use LPG.
-LPG stands for liquefied petroleum gas and is produced from a mixture of hydrocarbon gases (e.g. butane and propane) compressed to form a liquid.
-The benefit of compressing the fuel into a liquid is that you can store more of it (compared to a gas), and therefore you will get away with a smaller storage tank.
-LPG tanks can be dug into the ground so as not to ruin the appearance of your garden.
+If you live off mains gas but still want to run a gas boiler, you’ll have to use LPG.
+LPG is the nifty little acronym for liquefied petroleum gas, and is produced from a mixture of hydrocarbon gases (e.g. butane and propane) compressed to form a liquid.
+The benefit of compressing the fuel into a liquid is that you can store more of it, and can therefore get away with a much smaller storage tank.
+LPG tanks can also be dug into the ground so as not to ruin the appearance of your garden.

 LPG is a very reliable and versatile heating solution for homes, provided you remember to refill the tank as required!
-In addition, the majority of popular central heating boilers come in a version that runs off LPG instead of mains gas, so if you are used to a mains gas boiler you can be confident in the knowledge that you will get identical functionality.
+The majority of mainstream modern central heating boilers are available in LPG versions as well as the standard mains models, so if you are used to a mains gas boiler you can be confident in the knowledge that you will get identical functionality.

 Is heating oil or LPG cheaper than electricity?

-Heating oil has a cost of around 6p / kWh, whilst LPG is generally a little higher at 7.6p / kWh.
+Heating with oil has a cost of around 6p/kWh, whilst LPG is generally a little higher at 7.6p/kWh.

-Once again then, if you need to choose between either of these and the flat rate electricity, then both the LPG and heating oil are a cheaper option.
+If you need to choose between either of these vs flat rate electricity, then both the LPG and heating oil are going to be cheaper options.

-Of course, if you are on an Economy 7 tariff, paying around 6p / kWh for the night rate and 16p / kWh for the day rate, with a storage heater system, the cost of heating with electricity starts to become more attractive.
+Of course having said that, if you are on an Economy 7 tariff, using a storage heater system and paying around 7p/kWh for the night rate and 17p/kWh for the day rate, the cost of heating with electricity might start to become more attractive.
 However, due to the increased day cost of electricity any appliance run throughout this period will be higher.
-This means that you will have to use around 40% of your electricity at night to make the numbers work, highlighting the fact that Economy 7 isn’t for everyone.
+This means that you will have to use around 40% of your electricity at night to make the numbers work.
+This is the primary reason that Economy 7 is not a more popular option.

 Is bottled gas cheaper than electricity?

 In this section we are going to look at the cost of three different sizes of bottled gas canister.
-These prices were all found on the Internet and are all Calor gas canisters (a brand that we hope most people will be familiar with).
+These prices are all Calor gas canisters (a brand that we reckon most people are familiar with).

 So before we start we have to bear in mind two things: